Social Democratic Workers' Party (Netherlands): 1903–1919

 Troelstra's mistake, the SDAP's reluctance to form a socialist/liberal government in 1913 and the electoral strength of the confessional parties prevented the SDAP's participation in government until 1939.

-The SDAP won in the 1919 municipal elections, and socialist supported municipal governments were formed in many cities.
+The SDAP won in the 1919 municipal elections, and socialist-supported municipal executives were formed in many cities.

-In 1919 many socialist demands (universal suffrage, the eight hour workday and state pensions) were implemented.
+In 1919, many socialist demands (universal suffrage, the eight hour workday and state pensions) were implemented.
 The party began to shift their focus away from the revolution and towards the direct improvement of the position of the working class.